Skip to main content

 • Choose a higher franchise if you can afford to pay more upfront in the event of a claim.
 This lowers your monthly payment.

 • Bundle policies with the same insurer.
-Combining auto and home insurance often gives a multi-policy discount of 5-15%.
+Combining auto and home insurance often gives a multi-policy discount of 5 to 15%.

 • Pay annually rather than monthly.
-Monthly instalments often include processing fees that add 3-5% to the total cost.
+Monthly instalments often include processing fees that add 3 to 5% to the total cost.

 • Consider a modest vehicle as your daily driver.
 Engine power and vehicle value directly affect the premium.